wardnijhuis/recipes/README.md

 The project is made using only vanilla HTML and CSS, due to the simplicity of the website.
 Flexbox is used to style both the main page and the recipe pages.

-During the project I struggeld with finding authentic recipes, as I do'nt know many people from these countries.
+During the project I struggeld with finding authentic recipes, as I don't know many people from these countries.
 I also had difficulty to make the width of the ingredients sidebar the same on every page, whilst using only one CSS file.

 In the future I would like to add more recipes to the website, whilst still keeping the layout consistent.
 I would also like to implement more advanced styles, such as animations and a blurred background image.
 I would also like to add more responsiveness to the website, especially on the recipe pages, as the homepage is already responsive due to the usage of Flexbox.